drduh/macOS-Security-and-Privacy-Guide/README.md

 When OS X connects to new networks, it **probes** the network and launches a Captive Portal assistant utility if connectivity can't be determined.

-An attacker could trigger the utility and direct a Mac to a site with malware without user interaction, so it's best to disable this feature.
+An attacker could trigger the utility and direct a Mac to a site with malware without user interaction, so it's best to disable this feature and log in to captive portals using your regular Web browser.

+    sudo defaults write /Library/Preferences/SystemConfiguration/com.apple.captive.control Active -bool false

 See also [How to disable the captive portal window in Mac OS Lion](https://web.archive.org/web/20130407200745/http://www.divertednetworks.net/apple-captiveportal.html) and [An undocumented change to Captive Network Assistant settings in OS X 10.10 Yosemite](https://grpugh.wordpress.com/2014/10/29/an-undocumented-change-to-captive-network-assistant-settings-in-os-x-10-10-yosemite/).